mdeely/albert-marketing-pages-jekyll/features.md

     description: Our detailed explanations let learners address misconceptions and build context as they practice.
 Each interaction feels like having a personal tutor, on-demand.
+  - image: "/uploads/2018/11/20/tiny-ui_ie.png"
+    title: Personalization
+    description: Learners can customize their learning experience to fit their needs and interests to always stay motivated and engaged.
 published: false

 ---